-The Cochlear Nucleus 24 cochlear implant system is intended for use in individuals aged 18 years and older who have bilateral, prelinguistic, perilinguistic or postlinguistic sensorineural hearing loss and compromised functional benefit with appropriately fit amplification.
+The CI624 cochlear implant with Slim 20 electrode is intended for use in individuals 18 years of age or older who have bilateral, prelinguistic, perilinguistic or postlinguistic sensorineural hearing loss and compromised functional benefit with appropriately fit amplification.

-These individuals typically have moderate to profound hearing loss in the low frequencies and profound (\geq 90 dB HL) hearing loss in the mid to high speech frequencies.
+These individuals typically have moderate to profound hearing loss in the low frequencies and profound (≥90 dB HL) hearing loss in the mid to high speech frequencies.
 Limited benefit from amplification is defined by test scores of 50% correct or less in the ear to be implanted (60% or less in the best-aided listening condition) on recorded tests of open set sentence recognition.